enhavo/enhavo-cli/README.md

 Get started
 -----------

-Simply cd to your project root directory and type `enhavo-cli` for further instructions.
+Simply cd to your project root directory and type `enhavo` for further instructions.

 MIT License